andyhansen/blog/_posts/2023/2023-05-30-understanding-coupling-with-connascence.md

 ### Connascence of Identity

 When multiple components must reference the same instance of an entity.
-Imagine seperate entities thinking that they were working with the same instance of an object, when in reality they had different copies.
+Imagine separate entities thinking that they were working with the same instance of an object, when in reality they had different copies.

 If you had entities putting messages onto a queue and an entity processing those messages, you would run into issues if they weren't referencing the queues that they thought they were.